 This article provides practical advice for how to deal with records the FDA is not allowed to request during an inspection and FDA inspector tactics specific to 21 CFR 820.180 – exceptions.
 When I meet with a new consulting client, the phrase I dread hearing is “the FDA can’t see that.”
-It is true that the FDA is not supposed to review the content of internal audit reports, supplier audit reports and management reviews in order to encourage companies to use these tools to address quality problems without having to worry about the FDA beating them with their own reports.
+Indeed, the FDA is not supposed to review the content of internal audit reports, supplier audit reports, and management reviews to encourage companies to use these tools to address quality problems without having to worry about the FDA beating them with their reports.
 This policy is officially stated in subsection C of 21 CFR 820.180–exceptions:

 21 CFR 820.180 – Exceptions

 “[21 CFR 820.180 – exceptions] does not apply to the reports required by 820.20(c) Management review, 820.22 Quality audits, and supplier audit reports used to meet the requirements of 820.50(a) Evaluation of suppliers, contractors, and consultants, but does apply to procedures established under these provisions.
 Upon request of a designated employee of FDA, an employee in management with executive responsibility shall certify in writing that the management reviews and quality audits required under this part, and supplier audits where applicable, have been performed and documented, the dates on which they were performed and that any required corrective action has been undertaken.”